The Nutcracker and the Mouse King: Literary devices

 Eye candy.
-As Marie (pampered daughter of a bourgeoisie family) tours the Kingdom of the Dolls with Drosselmeier's nephew, she was thrilled to see sugar coated fruits. houses shuttered by sweets, lemonade fountains and rivers, etc. Such sites were also sure to thrill young children listening to the story.
+As Marie (pampered daughter of a bourgeoisie family) tours the Kingdom of the Dolls with Drosselmeier's nephew, she was thrilled to see sugar coated fruits, houses shuttered by sweets, lemonade fountains and rivers, etc. Such sights were also sure to thrill young children listening to the story.
 Similar enticements were used in Roald Dahl's Charlie and the Chocolate Factory, although in his tale, Charlie is a starving waif who desperately wants "CHOCOLATE" rather than cabbage soup.
 Charlie tours the chocolate factory with four other children who succumb to the temptations of gluttony, gum chewing, avarice and TV addiction.
 Charlie is able to resist the temptations and is rewarded with an inheritance of the factory itself.
 Thus, it is more a cautionary tale like Struwwelpeter than an exploration of the "conflicts between the banality of everyday life and the aesthetic pleasures of art" as is Nutcracker.

 In Dot and Tot, the children enter a valley made of candy, where even the inhabitants are candy, which has amusing consequences.
 For example, Tot bites off a thumb and two fingers of "candy man", which he doesn't seem to mind in fact he is proud that Tot found them delicious.

 Aesthetic pleasures.
 As described by Tartar, Hoffmann uses candy as a "gateway drug".
 "Once [Marie] abandons the gluttonous pleasures of sweets, she enters a verdant landscape that captures the synesthetic wonders of a fully realized natural landscape".
 Dot and Tot also have an enriching experience.
 Dot in particular returns more energetic and healthier.
 However, Dahl's Charlie simply makes a transition from "poverty to plenty", there is no evident spiritual or intellectual transcendence.

 Nonsense.
 At the beginning of his tale of the hard nut (the tale within the tale) Godfather Drosselmeier recites a long series of nonsense clock sounds intermixed with obscure references to the battle with the Mouse King: